PaddlePaddle/PaddleSeg/configs/segnet/README.md

-# U-Net: Convolutional Networks for Biomedical Image Segmentation
+# SegNet: A Deep Convolutional Encoder-Decoder Architecture for Image Segmentation

 ## Reference
 > Badrinarayanan, Vijay, Alex Kendall, and Roberto Cipolla.
 "Segnet: A deep convolutional encoder-decoder architecture for image segmentation."
 IEEE transactions on pattern analysis and machine intelligence 39, no. 12 (2017): 2481-2495.